Cold Cold Heart (Wet Wet Wet song)

-"Cold Cold Heart" is a song by Wet Wet Wet, recorded as a new track for their first greatest hits album, End of Part One.
-It was released as a single on 27 December 1993 and reached number 20 on the UK Singles Chart.
+"Cold Cold Heart" is a song by Scottish soft rock band Wet Wet Wet, recorded as a new track for their first greatest hits album, End of Part One (1993).
+It was produced by Nile Rodgers and released as a single on 27 December 1993, by The Precious Organisation and PolyGram, reaching number 20 on the UK Singles Chart.
 The song features background vocals by an uncredited French-speaking female.
 She is featured in the song's video.

+Music video

+The accompanying music video for "Cold Cold Heart" was directed by Pedro Romhanyi and produced by Steven Elliot for Oil Factory.
+It was released on 27 December 1993 and based on a lost in space with Barbarella-concept.